 The positive effects of walking on both physical and mental health have long been recognised.
 Whether it’s taking a quick stroll or a longer hike, it’s an excellent way to connect with nature, put life in perspective and recharge the zest for life.

 Walking holidays in Wales are becoming more popular and there are many ground handlers in Wales to help you with the arrangements.
-The Wales Coast Path is the first walking path in the world to follow the entire coastline, 870 miles (1400km) of loops, links and beautiful scenery.
+The Wales Coast Path is the first walking path in the world to follow the entire coastline, 870 miles (1,400 km) of loops, links and beautiful scenery.
 There are also three national walking trails: Glyndwr’s Way, Offas Dyke Path, and the Pembrokeshire Coast Path.
-Ramblers Cymru also completed a 280 mile walking trail between North and South Wales, the route is named the Cambrian Way and could take around three weeks to complete.
-We have put together a walking factsheet to get the best out of taking the best walks around Wales.
+Ramblers Cymru also completed a 280 mile (451 km) walking trail between North and South Wales, the route is named the Cambrian Way and could take around three weeks to complete.
+We have put together a walking factsheet to help you include walking in your Wales itineraries.

 Perhaps for your clients a good walk and getting in touch with the outdoors means a round of golf.
 With over 200 courses in Wales to play, from world famous Championship courses to traditional clubs steeped in history.
 Wales is an ideal destination for tour operators planning golf holidays to Wales.
 Find out more about Golf in Wales.
 We have also prepared some ready made itinerary ideas; Five day golfing itinerary in North Wales and championship classics.